Responsive App Design Made Easy with Geometry Reader in SwiftUI

 In this example, the sizes of the rectangles are based on the available width within the GeometryReader.
 Also the height is set to use the whole height available on the device.

-One more advanced way to accomplish the same goal:
+One more advanced way to use it

-When our views start to grow we will soon discover that reading it becomes something not that pleasant.
 Indeed adding new stuff to the same view can be very difficult so we need to look for solutions to make our code more readable.

 So we can introduce GeometryReader in this way: